nalain-110/nalain-110/README.md

 # 💫 About Me:
-Machine Learning, Generative AI, MySQL . open to exciting collaborations on AI and data related projects. pursuing my bachelor degree in BS Artificial Intelligence at Superior University (2024-2028).
-Open to internships and jobs in Artificial Intelligence.
-Either remote or part time
+I am Syed Nalain Abbas, a Bachelor of Science in Artificial Intelligence student at Superior University (2024–2028), building a strong foundation in machine learning, generative AI, and data engineering.
+What drives me is not just the theory — it is the practical application of AI to solve real problems.
+If you are working on something interesting in the AI or data space, let's connect.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/prof.syed512)